Food Allergy Action Month

 #WeStayOPEN 24/7, through weekends & all holidays!

-Prestige ER is honored to serve all the residents of Plano and surrounding cities like Frisco and Allen, we hope we have inspired you to go out in search of a little adventure this spring, and we take this opportunity to remind you that our emergency center is opened 24/7 every day of the year, if you need us, we are here for you.
+Prestige ER is honored to serve all the residents of Plano and Mesquite, we hope we have inspired you to go out in search of a little adventure this spring, and we take this opportunity to remind you that our emergency center is opened 24/7 every day of the year, if you need us, we are here for you.

 We are available 24/7 because an accident can happen at any time.
 Do not risk your health!
-Get help from the ER experts when you need it, visit us immediately on .
+Get help from the ER experts when you need it, visit us immediately!

-#1 Medical Emergency Care in Plano, Near Frisco and Allen
+#1 Medical Emergency Care in Plano, Texas and Mesquite, Texas.

 Get back on track to enjoying life, FAST!
 Experienced, Effective and Caring Emergency Physicians team up with the best On-Site ER care for everything from Minor to Major Injuries and Conditions.